The latest industry news and insights

 Not all investigations come to CYFOR with intelligence indicating that something bad may have happened, some cases come to us just to check over.
 To provide peace of mind.
 This was the case when CYFOR were approached by a large high street brand that had one of their lead purchasers leave the company for a second major high street rival.
 There was no evidence to indicate that this individual had done anything wrong, there was simply a concern that if they had, their relatively high position in the company would mean that the consequences could be great.

-The staff member had a company allocated Apple MacBook laptop computer that was subsequently provided to CYFOR for examination; the remit provided to me was simply to review the device and identify whether the user had done anything they shouldn’t.
+The staff member had a company-allocated Apple MacBook laptop computer that was subsequently provided to CYFOR for examination; the remit provided to me was simply to review the device and identify whether the user had done anything they shouldn’t.
 Upon examination, it became evident that an attempt had been made to “clean” the device.
-For a machine which had been in repeated use for a few years, there was almost no user-generated documents and limited internet history.
+For a machine which had been in repeated use for a few years, there were almost no user-generated documents and limited internet history.